Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Fertilizer

-Feed your Boat Lily with a balanced, liquid fertilizer every 4 weeks in spring and summer for lush growth.
+Feed Boat Lily with a balanced, liquid fertilizer every 4 weeks in spring and summer for lush growth.

 Minimize feeding or stop feeding in fall and winter as the growth is minimal.
 Feeding at this time may lead to fertilizer burn which is indicated by wilting leaves and brown leaf tips.